Definition: Defining the Meaning of Longevity (Life Expectancy)

 Some argue that molecular nanotechnology will greatly extend human life spans.
 If the rate of increase of life span can be raised with these technologies to a level of twelve months increase per year, this is defined as effective biological immortality and is the goal of radical life extension.

-Facts: Longest Living People
+Quick Facts: Longest Living People

 - Misao Okawa (born 1898): the oldest living person in the world.